What is the PinG Study about?

 The gonadotropin treatments are usually well tolerated, with minimal side effects.
 These side effects include increase spots (acne) or some development of breast tissue, but these may occur with standard treatment with testosterone as well.
 If these side effects occur, they can be managed by reducing the dose of gonadotropins.

-Other side effects include pain or reaction at the injection site, varicocele (localised swelling of the testicle), abdominal pain, nausea, diarrhoea, tiredness, headache, mood changes or weight gain.
+Other side effects include pain or reaction at the injection site or varicocele (localised swelling of the testicle).
 These side effects are more likely if too much of the medicine is given by mistake.
-An additional risk of mis-dosing is a prolonged erection.
 This is why we carefully check your blood levels at each appointment to make sure you are taking the right amount of the medicines.
-Rarely, allergic reactions including rash, swelling and a severe allergic reaction (anaphylaxis) may occur.

-If you decide to take part, you will have some blood tests before starting the medicines, and regular blood tests during the treatment to check thateverything is working well, and to look for known genes or new genes that may have led to you requiring help to go through puberty.
+• If you decide to take part, you will have some blood tests before starting the medicines, and regular blood tests during the treatment to check that everything is working well, and to look for any genes changes that might explain you developing HH.
 You will have an ultrasound scan of your testicles before starting the medicines and at your regular hospital appointments.
 We will ask you to fill in a questionnaire about how you feel day-to-day before starting the study, and again at the end of the study to see if this has changed at all.
-We expect that you will be on these medicines for 12-24 months.
+We expect that you will be on these medicines for 18-24 months.
 At the end of the treatment with these medicines, we will ask you to provide a semen sample to see if you able to make sperm.
 At the end of the study, you will continue to be looked after by your hospital team and will continue treatment as required.

 We will also invite you to take part in an optional interview to understand your experiences.
 This helps us understand more about what it’s like to receive the treatment, but it’s up to you if you do it.